cms-dev/cms/docs/Installation.rst

     . ~/cms_venv/bin/activate

-After the activation, python commands (python, pip) will refer to their corresponding virtual version, so you can install python dependencies by issuing:
+After the activation, ``pip`` will *always* be available (even if it's not available globally, e.g. because it's not installed) and, in general, every python command (python, pip) will refer to their corresponding virtual version.
+So, you can install python dependencies by issuing:

 .. sourcecode:: bash